 Eudialyte is a rare cyclosilicate mineral which was originally discovered in 1819 in the Julianehaab district of Greenland.
 Eudialyte can show distinctive colors of a red-violetmagenta, red, pink, blue, yellow and an attractive brown.
 This collection comes from the Kola Peninsula, Northern Russia.
 The locals also call this Dragons Blood or Almandine Spar.

 This highly patterned volcanic glass is from Chihuahua, Mexico.
-The small bursts of color and pattern range across white to pink to red.
+There is a second “species” of this with small bursts of color and pattern range from pink to red called Orange Fireworks Obsidian.

 This delicately patterned purple fluorite is nearly glass clear with bands of purple color and occasional pale yellow.
 Also called Purple Lace Fluorite, this originates from Guangdong Province in in southeastern China.